vrushgheewala-jpg/fintech-collections-risk-monitoring/dashboard/README.md

 This folder contains dashboard assets.

 ## Files
-- dashboard_screenshot.png → preview of the operations monitoring dashboard
+- dashboard_screenshot.jpeg → preview of the operations monitoring dashboard